zabackary/python-compiler/README.md

   -p PRELUDE, --prelude PRELUDE
                         some Python code to insert at the top of the file. must be well-formed parsable Python code -c DEFINE_CONSTANT DEFINE_CONSTANT, --define-constant DEFINE_CONSTANT DEFINE_CONSTANT
-                        defines one compile-time constant. use some name that you're sure won't collide with any in your code, i.e. __MY_CONSTANT__
+                        defines one compile-time constant as a string. use some name that you're sure won't collide with any in your code, i.e. __MY_CONSTANT__
   -d DEFINE, --define DEFINE
                         equivalent to defining a constant to be 1 using --define-constant.
   -m, --minify, --no-minify